Lindsey Trimble O'ConnorAssociate Professor, Sociology

 Ph.D.
 Sociology, Washington State University, 2012

 B.A.
 Sociology and Psychology, Indiana University, Bloomington, 2004

-O’Connor is interested in the effects of current workplace structures and cultures that proliferate the "ideal worker" norm—the norm suggesting that the best workers are available for work 24/7 and put in the most face time.
+O’Connor's research examines the effects of current workplace structures and cultures that proliferate the "ideal worker" norm—the norm that says the best workers are available for work 24/7 and put in the most face time.
 She is particularly interested in identifying how the current rules of work disadvantage those who have caregiving responsibilities or need flexible work—in other words, people who do not fit the ideal worker model.
-For example, one study examines the deterrents to taking advantage of California’s Paid Leave program, which provides partial wage replacement to workers who take leave for caregiving responsibilities.
-Another study examines the effects of working in an environment in which it is widely known that taking leave or shifting one's work schedule will result in career penalties.
+Her work has appeared in Gender & Society, Work & Occupations, Sociological Perspectives, and Social Science Research.

 O'Connor joined CSUCI in 2013.
 Before joining CI, O'Connor worked as a postdoctoral research fellow at the Michelle R. Clayman Institute for Gender Research at Stanford University.
 She earned her Ph.D. in Sociology from Washington State University in 2012.